adriengcql/lakefire/README.md

 ```
 container
+    table
         for city of database.get('City')
-        table
             tr
                 td {city.name}
                 td {city.population}
 ```

+# Containers (experimental)

+Build layout directly on your template and keep CSS for styling.

 ## Full liberty

-Although usual features are simplified and automated, no limit is set to what you can do, just code as before
+Although usual features are simplified and automated, no limit is set to what you can do, just code as before.

 ## VSCode integration

-Coloring and completion for .lkf template
+Coloring and completion for .lkf template.